 - Fats: Olive oil (small bottle or packets), peanut butter, powdered cheese, chia seeds, walnuts, cashews, shredded coconut.

-- Treats: Include plenty of high-calorie snacks (nuts, trail mix, bars, jerky, energy chews, hot cocoa) for flexibility and quick energy boosts.
+- Treats: Include plenty of high-calorie snacks like nuts, trail mix, bars, jerky, energy chews, and hot cocoa for flexibility and quick energy boosts.

 Sample Day Menu